Healthcare Coding: Diploma

 Student Learning Outcomes

 Graduates of the program will:

-- Assign ICD-9-CM codes accurately on inpatient and outpatient encounters.
+- Assign ICD-10-CM, ICD-10-PCS, and CPT codes accurately on inpatient and outpatient encounters.

 - Collect, analyze, and maintain health record content in paper or electronic mediums.